Skip to main content

 Fix failed tests

-Analyze test failures from your CI/CD builds and get suggested code fixes without leaving the IDE.
+Analyze CI/CD failures and get suggested code fixes for failing or intermittent tests without leaving the IDE.

-Test Companion connects to BrowserStack Test Reporting & Analytics and pulls failure data directly into your IDE.
-It analyzes the error, identifies the likely cause, and suggests a code fix.
-You can also paste failure details manually if you don’t have a Test Reporting subscription.
+Test Companion connects to BrowserStack Test Reporting and Analytics and pulls failure data directly into your IDE.
+It fetches the root cause analysis for each failure and suggests a code fix.
+You can also start from the BrowserStack Automate dashboard if you spot a failure while reviewing builds on the web.
+If you do not have a Test Reporting subscription, paste failure details manually in the chat.

 Fix from the Test Reporting panel